potassco/clorm/docs/clorm/quickstart.rst

 solutions.
 There are a number of ways in which the ASP solver can be run (see the `Clingo API documentation
 <https://potassco.org/clingo/python-api/5.4/#clingo.Control.solve>`_).
 For this
-example, we run it in a mode where a callback function is specified.
-This function will then be called each time a model is found.
+example we run it using a callback function, which is called each time a model is found.

 .. code-block:: python